angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 Assuming you had a cantrip ready to *dig* into the pile, you can use it to try and use it to either pre-emptively bait the Trap or to enable digging one deeper so that you can lead on Thoughtseize the next turn.

+You can also utilise tools like the cycling effects to just not cast three spells.
+If you suspect a Mindbreak Trap in the opponent's hand, with three lands available on the following turn you can go Dark Ritual into Doomsday and pass the turn building the following:

+<row variant="pile">{{!IU}} {{!EoA}} {{!LP}} {{!Island}} {{!TO}}</row>

+This pile only actually casts two spells on the turn after resolving Doomsday.
+Ideas Unbound and the Thassa's Oracle itself.
+You can also utilise piles of just 3 cycling effects or add in Cavern to the mix to protect against other effects should it be desired.

 ### Thought Scour / Predict